Skip to content

 })

-1. List existing flows to find your project ID
+1. Get your project ID

-const projectId = flows[0]?.projectId
+const projectId = "your_project_id"

 2. Create a new flow

-const flow = await client.activepieces.createFlow({
+const flow = await client.workflows.createFlow({

 displayName: "CRM Update on New Lead",